Mardi Gras, Fat Tuesday! Or as the French say…

 In other words, there is one big party going on down in Louisiana and they are eating like there is no tomorrow.

-Because for them….their good eating is being replaced.
+Because for them….their good eating habits are being replaced, let me explain!

 A little background and a little explanation: